fastdotcom integration uses the Fast.com web service to measure network bandwidth performance.

 action: service: fastdotcom.speedtest

-- When running on Raspberry Pi, the maximum speed is limited by its 100 Mbit/s LAN adapter.
+- When running on Raspberry Pi 3 or older, the maximum speed is limited by its 100 Mbit/s LAN adapter.

 - The sensor will return the maximum measured speed during a 15-second test.